Exploring Deep Neural Networks via Layer-Peeled Model: Minority Collapse in Imbalanced Training: Layer-Peeled Model for Explaining Neural Collapse

 for all $1 \le i \le n, 1 \le k \le K$, where the constants $C = \sqrt{\Etheta/\Ew}, C' = \sqrt{\Etheta}$, and the matrix $[\bmm_1^\star, \ldots, \bmm_K^\star]$ forms a $K$-simplex ETF specified in Definition \ref{def: ETF}.

 \end{theorem}

-\begin{remark} Note that the minimizers $(\bW^\star, \bH^\star)$'s are equivalent to each other up to rotation because of the rational invariance of simplex ETFs (see the rotation $\bP$ in Definition \ref{def: ETF}). \end{remark}
+\begin{remark} Note that the minimizers $(\bW^\star, \bH^\star)$'s are equivalent to each other up to rotation.
+This is because of the rational invariance of simplex ETFs (see $\bP$ in Definition \ref{def: ETF}). \end{remark}

 This theorem demonstrates the highly symmetric geometry of the last-layer features and weights of the Layer-Peeled Model, which is precisely the phenomenon of neural collapse.
-Explicitly, \eqref{eq:solution} says that all within-class (last-layer) features are the same: $\bh_{k,i}^\star = \bh_{k, i'}^\star$ for all $1 \le i, i' \le n$; next, the $K$ class-mean features $\bh_k^\star := \bh_{k,i}^\star$ together exhibit a $K$-simplex ETF up to scaling, from which we immediately conclude that
+Explicitly, \eqref{eq:solution} says that all within-class (last-layer) features are the same: $\bh_{k,i}^\star = \bh_{k, i'}^\star$ for all $1 \le i, i' \le n$; next, it also says that the $K$ class-mean features $\bh_k^\star := \bh_{k,i}^\star$ together exhibit a $K$-simplex ETF up to scaling, from which we immediately conclude that

 for any $k \ne k'$ by Definition~\ref{def: ETF};\footnote{Note that the cosine value $-\frac{1}{K-1}$ corresponds to the largest possible angle for any $K$ points that have an equal $\ell_2$ norm and equal-sized angles between any pair.
 As pointed out in \cite{papyan2020prevalence}, the largest angle implies a large-margin solution~\cite{soudry2018implicit}.} in addition, \eqref{eq:solution} also displays the precise duality between the last-layer classifiers and features.
-Taken together, these facts indicate that the minimizer $\left(\bW^\star, \bH^\star\right)$ satisfies exactly \hyperlink{(NC1)}{(NC1)}--\hyperlink{(NC3)}{(NC3)}.
-Last, Property \hyperlink{(NC4)}{(NC4)} is also satisfied by recognizing that, for any given last-layer features $\bh$, the predicted class is $\argmax_{k} \bw_k^\star \bcdot \bh$, where $\bm a \bcdot \bm b$ denotes the inner product of the two vectors.
-Note that the predicted which satisfies
+Taken together, these facts indicate that the minimizer $\left(\bW^\star, \bH^\star\right)$ satisfies exactly (\hyperlink{(NC1)}{NC1})--(\hyperlink{(NC3)}{NC3}).
+Last, Property (\hyperlink{(NC4)}{NC4}) is also satisfied by recognizing that, for any given last-layer features $\bh$, the predicted class is $\argmax_{k} \bw_k^\star \bcdot \bh$, where $\bm a \bcdot \bm b$ denotes the inner product of the two vectors.
+Note that the prediction satisfies

 Conversely, the presence of neural collapse in the Layer-Peeled Model offers evidence of the effectiveness of our model as a tool for analyzing neural networks.
 To be complete, we remark that other models were very recently proposed to justify the neural collapse phenomenon \cite{mixon2020neural,wojtowytsch2020emergence,lu2020neural} (see also \cite{poggio2020explicit}).
-For example, \cite{wojtowytsch2020emergence,lu2020neural} considered models that impose a norm constraint for each individual class, rather than an overall constraint as employed in the Layer-Peeled Model.